lenymo/glennmccomb-com/content/articles/pure-css-animated-svg-spinner.md

   // Back to short dash, rotated back to starting position.
   // This is the "tail" of the stroke catching up to the head.
-  // The stroke moves backwards while at the same time it is
+  // The stroke moves backwards while at the same time the
-  // rotated forward to return to its starting position.
+  // entire circle is rotated forward to return to its
+  // starting position.
   100% {
     stroke-dashoffset: 280;
     transform: rotate(360deg);